-Only 54 miles separate Selma and Montgomery, but that span helped changed history.
-The march to Montgomery is now preserved as a National Historic Trail, complete markers and memorials.
+Only 54 miles separate Selma and Montgomery, but that span changed history.
+A five-day protest march to Montgomery in March 1965 riveted the nation, and attracted protesters from across the globe.

 Exit the highway to the right, and then take a quick left to see the privately owned David Hall Farm.
 Although you can’t visit, it does put you in the actual footsteps of the protesters.

 Memorials, exhibits, and the Black Panther Party

 The next stop is the excellent Lowndes County Interpretive Center – a must-visit to truly understand the significance of the route.
 The National Park Service site (shown below) has a design inspired by Selma’s Brown Chapel AME Church, where the march began.
 The center welcomes visitors with an introductory film and sets the scene for the march.

 Interactive exhibits help put you at the scene of Bloody Sunday, and then on the historic five-day journey to the state capital.

 The visitors center is built at the site of Tent City.
 This was the home of area sharecroppers, who were kicked out of their homes when they tried to register to vote.